mcs (Maven Central Search)

 Chocolatey🪟choco install mcs

-1. The macOS and Linux binaries only work on x86_64 CPU’s.
-If you have a Mac with Apple Silicon, you can use mcs through Rosetta.
+1. The Linux binaries only work on x86_64 CPU’s.
+There Apple binaries for both x86_64 and Apple Silicon, so you don’t need Rosetta.

 Alternatively, you can browse the code on GitHub.